Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wiS1sjSEt9g.md

 ### Transcript

-> any chance of a craft bench or workshop train cart i mean if there's a good reason for it i can't think of a good reason but if you have a good reason for it feel free to make the suggestion on our qa site questions.satisfactorygame.com
+> any chance of a craft bench or workshop train cart I mean if there's a good reason for it I can't think of a good reason but if you have a good reason for it feel free to make the suggestion on our qa site questions.satisfactorygame.com